ojahnukainen/FullStackMooc/README.md

 ### Part 5 (on prgress)
 - Creating login for frontend
 - Usage of local storage
+- ESlint ja PropTypes